Wills, Codicils & Estate Planning

 - We will email your documents to you and discuss over the phone.
 If you are elderly or your capacity is in question, we can conduct a competency test remotely.

-- We will instruct you precisely how to sign the documents and get them witnessed correctly.
+- For those without computers, we can instruct you precisely how to sign the documents and get them witnessed correctly.
 (This is most important as an incorrectly signed or witnessed document will be void.)

 Call us on 9500 1722 to find out how we can give you immediate help.